Tour Stops

 2. PPA Touring Players – signed players with PPAA/MLP Australia will be given the next spots

-4. PPA Tour Points players over the 2024 Season determine the rest of the field.
+4. PPA Tour Points players over the 2024 Season determine the rest of the field for the entry list.

-5. DUPR – is used for those players without PPA points.
+5. DUPR – is used for those players without PPA Top 10 points.

 6. Committee Seed